tpluscode/tpluscode.github.io/source/_posts/2015-08-21-polymer-templatizer.markdown

 ## Polymer.Templatzier <a name="templatizer"></a>

-Polymer.Templatizer is the Plymer way to create instances of templates and takes care of data binding too.
-It can be added to any Polymer element as a [behaviour][behaviors] and adds a number of methods, out wf which the most important are `templatize` and `stamp`, which prepare the template and create actual instance respectively.
+Polymer.Templatizer is the Polymer way to create instances of templates and takes care of data binding too.
+It can be added to any Polymer element as a [behaviour][behaviors] and adds a number of methods, out of which the most important are `templatize` and `stamp`, which prepare the template and create actual instance respectively.